-- 1. Specify the name of the learner or classifier.
-The default name is "Random Forest Classification". - 2.
-Specify how many classification trees will be included in the forest (Number of trees in the forest), and how many attributes will be arbitrarily drawn for consideration at each node.
-If the latter is not specified (option Consider a number... left unchecked), this number is equal to the square root of the number of attributes in the data. - 3.
-Original Brieman's proposal is to grow the trees without any pre-prunning, but since pre-pruning often works quite well and is faster, the user can set the depth to which the trees will be grown (Limit depth of individual trees).
-Another pre-pruning option is to select the smallest subset that can be split (Do not split subsets smaller than) - 4.
-Produce a report.
+- 1. Specify the name of the model.
+The default name is "Random Forest". - 2.
+Specify how many decision trees will be included in the forest (Number of trees in the forest), and how many attributes will be arbitrarily drawn for consideration at each node.
+If the latter is not specified (option Number of attributes... left unchecked), this number is equal to the square root of the number of attributes in the data.
+You can also choose to fix the seed for tree generation (Fixed seed for random generator), which enables replicability of the results.

-5. Click Apply to communicate the changes to other widgets.
+- 3. Original Brieman's proposal is to grow the trees without any pre-prunning, but since pre-pruning often works quite well and is faster, the user can set the depth to which the trees will be grown (Limit depth of individual trees).
+Another pre-pruning option is to select the smallest subset that can be split (Do not split subsets smaller than). - 4.
+Produce a report. - 5.
+Click Apply to communicate the changes to other widgets.
 Alternatively, tick the box on the left side of the Apply button and changes will be communicated automatically.